rmkubik/devember2017/11/README.md

 ## Phaser Runner - Lunch & Learn Demo Project

 Got a whole lot done on this project today!
 Have a pretty good deck of slides put together (and spent way to much time making them look nice).
 In addition, we've got a simple "game" where the player gets to run from one end of the screen to the other!
+I've been typing too much working on this project though, so going to keep this post nice and succinct.